NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/south-winds-scorch-song.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "south-winds-scorch-song"
 aliases: "South Wind's Scorch Song"
 source: "Pathfinder Secrets of Magic"
 pg: ""
-rarity: ""
+rarity: "Uncommon"
 trait01: "fire"
 trait02: "forceful"
 trait03: "magical"
 trait04: "sweep"
-trait05: "uncommon"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 10
 weight:
 value: "900"
 subvalue: "gp"
 invest:
 usage: "held in one hand "
 license: "ORC"
 identify:
 description: "This _+1 striking flaming scimitar_ is always warm to the touch, nearly unbearably so.
 Lines of crackling flame radiate from carnelians affixed to its curved and blackened blade, and its pommel ends in a brilliant tassel of phoenix feathers.
   While you have a status bonus to at least one of your Speeds, your Strikes with this scimitar that deal fire damage gain a +2 status bonus to their fire damage.
-The status bonus increases to +3 if the weapon has a greater striking rune and +4 for major striking.  [[Equipment Effects/Effect_ South Wind's Scorch Song (Damage)|Effect: South Wind's Scorch Song (Damage)]]  * * *  **Activate** `pf2:0` command (evocation, fire, magical)  **Trigger** Your spell deals fire damage to a creature  * * *  **Effect** You gain a +10-foot status bonus to your Speed until the end of your next turn.  [[Equipment Effects/Effect_ South Wind's Scorch Song (Speed Boost)|Effect: South Wind's Scorch Song (Speed Boost)]]"
+  The status bonus increases to +3 if the weapon has a greater striking rune and +4 for major striking.  [[Equipment Effects/Effect_ South Wind's Scorch Song (Damage)|Effect:
+  South Wind's Scorch Song (Damage)]]  * * *  **Activate** `pf2:0` command (evocation,
+  fire, magical)  **Trigger** Your spell deals fire damage to a creature  * * *  **Effect** You gain a +10-foot status bonus to your Speed until the end of your next turn.\
+  \  [[Equipment Effects/Effect_ South Wind's Scorch Song (Speed Boost)|Effect: South Wind's Scorch Song (Speed Boost)]]"
 powerTitle1:
 actionEconomy1:
 type1: